 We are more committed than ever to recovering recyclable paper, cardboard, metal, glass, and plastic from Mainers’ waste streams, and re-employing them in manufacturing, saving our environment, saving money, and keeping these resources out of landfills!

 Many media outlets have proclaimed that, with China’s withdrawal from the recyclable imports markets, “recycling is dead.”
 However, at ecomaine, this couldn’t be further from the truth.
-While mixed paper is one particular scrap commodity that is seeing some challenges, cardboard, and especially plastics and metals are doing very well!
+While recycling markets were down for a time, the demand for post-consumer materials is now trending upward.
 The recycling markets are circular ones, and we are confident that – with the right strategies, technology, and education, we are well-poised to continue our commitment to recycling!

 And there is recently some great movement in domestic investment in paper mills that will increase demand in our post-consumer paper.
 Since 2017, we have seen nearly 20 mills announce significant investments in this type of capability – the more demand that comes online in the years ahead, the greater the demand will be!

 ecomaine‘s dedication to the solid waste hierarchy – which is in state statute and guidance from the Environmental Protection Agency – tells us that reduction, reuse, and recycling are preferable to putting our waste into a hole in the ground, where it will stay for generations – or forever.
 To give up on recycling for one or two difficult years is short-sighted, and ecomaine will always consider the long view.